juliarscat/autoviolin/readme.md

 The system uses Arduino, lots of Dupont cables, servomotors, stepper motors, and especially many screws.
 Each servomotor that imitates the bow is connected to a stepper motor to rotate a disc to mimic the bow, and this is placed over one of the violin strings. 🎶🔧

-All parts have been designed with a 3D printer, and the files are available for free on Thingiverse.
+All parts have been designed with a 3D printer, and the files are available for free on Thingiverse on this link: https://www.thingiverse.com/thing:6717599.
 This is a prototype and is in constant progress. 🛠️📈

 Acknowledgements: